VRDC CALL FOR SUBMISSIONS

 - Complimentary registration

-- Access to all conference Sessions, GDC Summits, VRDC@GDC and the Expo floor
+- Access to all Conference sessions, GDC Summits, VRDC and the Expo floor

-- Invitation to our annual VIP networking event, the Level99 Speaker Party
+- Invitation to our annual VIP networking event, Level99

 - Your name and presentation featured in our conference program and website

-- A year subscription to the GDC Vault (recordings of all GDC and VRDC events past and current)
+- A year subscription to the GDC Vault (recordings of all GDC events past and present)

 How do I propose a vendor-specific session?

 We want our talks to be opportunities for professional game developers to share their ideas and experiences.
 Proposals that are commercial or marketing in nature will not be considered.
 In general, content specific to proprietary products and technologies are considered sponsored material.
-The Advisory Board and conference management reserve the right to exercise their editorial discretion.
-If you would like to publicize a product, please contact our sales team
+The VRDC Advisors and conference management reserve the right to exercise their editorial discretion.
+If you would like to publicize a product, please email

-for information on exhibiting and other vendor opportunities, including sponsored sessions.
+our sales team for information on exhibiting and other vendor opportunities

-When you agree to speak at GDC or VRDC@GDC, you are making a commitment to deliver a well prepared talk and to speak on the topic you have proposed.
+When you agree to speak at VRDC, you are making a commitment to deliver a well prepared talk and to speak on the topic you have proposed.
 We ask that you do not drastically change the submitted topic or content.

 You will be evaluated by attendees on how well you delivered your presentation, aim to be among the top 50 presenters.

-We expect our speakers to submit the final version of their presentation to be made available on GDC Vault.
+We ask our speakers to submit the final version of their presentation to be made available on GDC Vault.

 When will I be notified of the status of my submission?

 You will receive an automated email response once your submission is received.
-We will notify you of the status of your submission in late October 2017.
+We will notify you of the status of your submission by late November.
 If you do not hear from us by then, please contact Megan Bundy.

 How should a PR Rep or Executive Assistant submit on behalf of a potential speaker?

-First, it is ideal if the speaker themselves submit as they can provide the most detail about the content.
-However, If you are a PR representative or someone submitting on behalf of a potential speaker, fill in the speaker's contact info in the first section and also list the speaker's information in the speaker profile section, but be sure to add yourself as the 'PR contact' associated with the speaker profile(s).
-This will insure that you receive all email correspondence relating to GDC in the same email as the speaker(s).
+First, it is ideal for the speakers themselves to submit as they can provide the most detail about the content.
+However, if you are a PR representative or someone submitting on behalf of a potential speaker, fill in the speaker's contact info in the first section and also list the speaker's information in the speaker profile section, but be sure to add yourself as the 'PR contact' associated with the speaker profile(s).
+This will insure that you receive all email correspondence relating to VRDC in the same email as the speaker(s).
 Without complete speaker details, the submission will be considered incomplete and will not be able to advance until speaker contact info is received.

 Who should I contact with additional questions?